How to

 Tool Recommendations Share the software and tools you use.
 “The 3 VS Code extensions I can’t live without.”

 This structure keeps your feed from feeling stale or repetitive.
 By pulling from different buckets, you keep your content fresh, diverse, and genuinely useful, which gives people more reasons to follow your journey.
-This kind of momentum is especially strong early on; accounts in the 0-1,000 follower range can realistically see 10-30% monthly growth rates, fueled by consistent, quality content.
+Consistent, quality content keeps your feed worth following.

 Master Engagement and Build Your Community